 Location Style Notes

 The mansion’s exterior is brown brick and the area behind the house features a swimming pool, hot tub, bar area, and Cecilia’s garden – the main areas for outdoor entertaining and relaxing.
 Cecilia’s garden is decorated with stone fountains and sculptures, wooden benches, tall hedges, and an array of colorful blooms.
 As for the inside of the house, the overall decorative “theme” is a take on modern Victorian aesthetics.
 The wood is dark, and shades of burgundy, brown, gold, navy, and cream make up the prevailing color palette.
 The main rooms on the bottom floor include the foyer (which features a lovely spiral staircase), living room, dining room, kitchen, master bed, master bath, guest bath, and Bruce’s study.
 The main rooms upstairs include the guest bedroom, guest bathroom, Nicolette, Angelina, and Blair’s rooms, and a bathroom for the girls to share.
 (I did not include the girls’ bedrooms in this study, because they deserve style studies of their own!)
-There is also an upstairs balcony that looks out over the pool and garden area where the von Essens can relax and play chess.
+There is also an upstairs balcony that looks out over the pool and garden area where the von Essens can relax.

 - I imagine the von Essen kitchen to look very much like this, with dark wood cabinets, marble counter tops, and plenty of room for prep work.
-The kitchen island is the focal point in this room; a place to gather around and work on recipes together, sit for a quick bite, entertain guests, or hang out with friends.
+The kitchen island is the focal point in this room; a place for family to gather around and work on recipes together, sit for a quick bite, entertain guests, or hang out with friends.

-- The furniture in the von Essen mansion be generally described as modern-Victorian.
+- The furniture in the von Essen mansion can be generally described as modern-Victorian.
 I imagine crimson couches with gold embellishments in the living room.

 - Cecilia’s garden is a quiet place behind the house to relax, paint, think, get inspired, and simply “be” in.
 I imagine it always full of colorful flowers like these.